firstbatchxyz/mem-agent-mcp/README.md

 2. `make install`
 3. `make run-agent`
 4. `make generate-mcp-json`
+5. Instructions per app/provider:
+    - Claude Desktop:
-5. Copy the generated `mcp.json` to whichever app/provider you want to connect to.
-In terms of Claude Desktop, you can copy the `mcp.json` to the wherever your `claude_desktop.json` is located, then, quit and restart Claude Desktop.
+        - Copy the generated `mcp.json` to the wherever your `claude_desktop.json` is located, then, quit and restart Claude Desktop.